PradeepBudhathoki/Foody/README.md

 # Foody
-Design of website related to food selection only using html and css
+Design of website related to food selection only using html and css.